Rudnick, Dorothea Department of Biology, Albertus Magnus College, Yale University, New Haven, Connecticut.

 - Molecular mechanisms

-A large field of investigation that includes the study of all changes associated with an organism as it progresses through the life cycle.
-The life cycles of all multicellular organisms exhibit many similarities.
-That is, as an organism progresses from one generation to the next, there is a series of common processes: for example, gametogenesis, fertilization, embryogenesis, cell differentiation, tissue differentiation, organogenesis, maturation, growth, reproduction, senescence, and death.
-See also: Animal growth; Cell cycle; Cell senescence; Embryogenesis; Fertilization (animal); Fertilization (plant); Gametogenesis; Plant growth
+An extensive field of investigation that includes the study of all changes associated with an organism as it progresses through its life cycle.
+Developmental biology investigates all of the life-cycle mechanisms, processes, and stages that determine how living organisms (particularly animals and plants) grow and develop (see illustration).
+In general, the life cycles of all multicellular organisms exhibit many similarities.
+In other words, as an organism progresses from one generation to the next, there is a series of common processes: for example, gametogenesis, fertilization, embryogenesis, cell differentiation, tissue differentiation, organogenesis, maturation, growth, reproduction, senescence, and death.
+See also: Animal growth; Animal reproduction; Cell cycle; Cell differentiation; Cell senescence; Embryogenesis; Fertilization (animal); Fertilization (plant); Gametogenesis; Plant growth; Plant reproduction

 The content above is only an excerpt.